chromiumembedded/cef/README.md

 * Python - http://code.google.com/p/cefpython/

 If you're the maintainer of a project not listed above and would like your project listed here please either post to the [CEF Forum](http://www.magpcss.org/ceforum/) or contact Marshall directly.

+# Helping Out #

+CEF is still very much a work in progress.
+Some ways that you can help out:

+\- Vote for issues in the [CEF issue tracker](https://bitbucket.org/chromiumembedded/cef/issues?status=new&status=open) that are important to you.
+This helps with development prioritization.

+\- Report any bugs that you find or feature requests that are important to you.
+Make sure to first search for existing issues before creating new ones.
+Please use the [CEF Forum](http://magpcss.org/ceforum) and not the issue tracker for usage questions.
+Each CEF issue should:

+* Include the CEF revision or binary distribution version.
+* Include information about your OS and compiler version.
+* If the issue is a bug please provide detailed reproduction information.
+* If the issue is a feature please describe why the feature is beneficial.

+\- Write unit tests for new or existing functionality.

+\- Pull requests and patches are welcome.
+View open issues in the [CEF issue tracker](https://bitbucket.org/chromiumembedded/cef/issues?status=new&status=open) or search for TODO(cef) in the source code for ideas.

+If you would like to contribute source code changes to CEF please follow the below guidelines:

+\- Create or find an appropriate issue for each distinct bug, feature or change.

+\- Submit a pull request or create a patch with your changes and attach it to the CEF issue.
+Changes should:

+* Be submitted against the current [CEF master branch](https://bitbucket.org/chromiumembedded/cef/src/?at=master) unless explicitly fixing a bug in a CEF release branch.
+* Follow the style of existing CEF source files.
+In general CEF uses the [Chromium coding style](http://www.chromium.org/developers/coding-style).
+* Not include unnecessary or unrelated changes.